 German Shepherds shouldn’t be fed human junk food or tidbits as they have sensitive stomachs.

 Many owners prefer a natural diet for this reason.

-At our house sit, we were instructed to feed ‘chicken necks’ as the preferred meat choice.
+At our house sit in Australia, we were instructed to feed ‘chicken necks’ as the preferred meat choice.
 We also gave Xena a couple of spoonfuls of natural yoghurt before bedtime to help settle her stomach.

 Looking after a GSD can be extremely rewarding.
 But you must be confident with large dogs and generally able to exercise them energetically on a twice daily basis.

 We spent two days with our house sit home owners before they left.
 They wanted to be sure that we could handle Xena and that she would return to us on command.
 This was very beneficial as she learned quickly to trust us while the owners were still around.
 This is good advice for anyone house sitting for a wilful or alpha dog.
 Make sure you arrange an adequate handover, preferably arriving the day before.

 This extra time enabled us to observe our home owners’ behaviour around Xena, resulting in a smooth, easy handover.